hhai-le/Ping_switch_netplan/README.md

 ![6](images/6.png)

-the target is unreachable from server (for 5 packets in 10 seconds):
+the target is unreachable from server (10 packets/5 seconds):

 ![7](images/7.png)